Temidayo325/Temidayo325/README.md

 - 👋 Hi, I’m @Temidayo325
 - 👀 I’m interested in fullstack development of apps and web apps
-- 🌱 I’m currently learning larevel and Vue
+- 🌱 I’m currently improving my Laravel, Angualr, Ionic and Vue Knowledge Experience
 - 💞️ I’m looking to collaborate on Web app projects and apps
 - 📫 How to reach me temi325@gmail.com...